HugoFlawless/simple-laravel-project-1/README.md

 ## What this app do?
 well is just a simple app to manage products and categories of products they have a realationship in database.
-You can add, edit adn delete products and categories.
-You can show them too, of course.
+You can add, edit, delete and show products & categories.

 ## About Laravel